hookjamesa/austin_animal_shelter_analysis/README.md

 # Austin_Animal_Shelter_Adoption_Analysis
 ### Overview

 The Austin Animal Center is the largest no-kill animal shelter in the United States that provides care and shelter to over 18,000 animals each year.
-The focus of this analysis is to provide exploratory analysis using fetures and build a machine learning model to predict the animal adoption rate.
+The focus of this analysis is to provide exploratory analysis using features and build a machine learning model to predict the animal adoption rate.

 ### Analysis Tools
 * Python - For ETL
 * Juptier Notebook - IDE
-* PostgresSQL - Databasae to store data
+* PostgreSQL - Databasae to store data
 * Dashboard - Tableau/HTML Page
 * GitHUB - Source code storage and comman portal to merge group work